hofin34/modulog/README.md

+In folder `thesis-text` will be LaTex and also generated .pdf text of thesis.
+In this README file will be my notes, TODO list and later documentation for final program.

 # TODO

 1. Write, why is our solution different
-2. Create Latex folder
-3. Add Honza and Smrz to Github!
-4. Create architecture diagram
+2. Create architecture diagram

 ---